 More often than not, it’s usually a virus that causes a stomach bug, and since viruses are easily transmitted from person to person, it’s without a doubt going to spread amongst those around you.
 You can actually also be a carrier of the virus, and although you may not get it, you can give it to someone else.

 The virus itself can be spread to you once you come into contact with it, but you may not see any symptoms straight away.
 They can appear from one to three days after exposure.

-Symptoms can range from mild to horrendous; and while it usually lasts only a day or two, they can for the unfortune few, last as long as 10 days.
-These symptoms may be include chills, fever, nausea and stomach discomfort to start with, followed by vomiting, diarrhea, muscle aches, stomach cramps, headaches and overall weakness.
+Symptoms can range from mild to horrendous.
+And while it usually lasts only a day or two, they can for the unfortunate few, last as long as 10 days.
+These symptoms may include chills, fever, nausea and stomach discomfort to start with, followed by vomiting, diarrhoea, muscle aches, stomach cramps, headaches and overall weakness.

 To decrease the risk of passing it onto others, try your best to avoid going to work or school with any symptoms.